DavidLanderosAlcala/airconsole-project1/README.md

 https://github.com/DavidLanderosAlcala/level-editor-for-magical-chalk

 ## Inspiration
-we wanted to bring crayon physics to the web so we made this game (http://www.crayonphysics.com/)
+we wanted to bring crayon physics to the web so we made this game (you can learn more about crayon physics here: http://www.crayonphysics.com/)

 ## Credits
 This project uses: